 As of March 31, 2025, the Company had 3,103 employees, of which 306 are managerial employees and 2,797 are rank and file employees (including professional/technical and supervisory level employees).
 Approximately 76% of the Company's employees are based in the Philippines, with the remaining 24% based in Malaysia and Singapore.
 The Company believes that it has a well-trained and experienced pool of employees.
 As of March 31, 2025, approximately 7% of the Company's employees had worked with it for over 20 years and the average tenure of the Company's employees is approximately 8.7 years in the Philippines, approximately 8.8 years in Malaysia and approximately 3.9 years in Singapore.
-Within the ensuing 12 months, the Company may require additional hiring of employees to support its business operations, the number of which will be determined based on the prevailing requirements of the Company.
+Within the ensuing 12 months, the Company may require additional hiring of employees to support its business operations.
+On average, Petron hires around 20 employees per month depending on the prevailing requirements of the Company.